HomeInsuranceRoofing Contractor Insurance

 Does roofing insurance cover leaks after the job is done?

 Yes.
-Completed operations coverage — which is part of your general liability policy — protects you if a roof you installed or repaired develops a leak after the job is finished.
-This is one of the most critical coverages for roofers, as water intrusion claims from completed work are common and expensive, especially in Washington's rainy climate.
+Completed operations coverage — built into your general liability policy — protects you if a roof you installed or repaired leaks after the job is finished.
+In Washington's climate, it's the single most important coverage a roofer carries.

 Do I need a surety bond as a roofing contractor in Washington?